-This is simply an overproduction of the cortisol hormone.
+This occurs due to the overproduction of the cortisol hormone.
 While it’s most common in older dogs, it can happen at any time.
 Some of the most well-known symptoms of the disease include pacing, restlessness, and wandering.

 Cognitive Dysfunction (Alzheimer’s Disease)

 Yes, dog’s can get Alzheimer’s disease or forms of dementia.
 This condition occurs due to deposits on the brain and low dopamine levels.
 As it does in humans, most symptoms of this disease will show up slowly.

-Sources of Help for a Restless Dog
+Where Can I Get Help for a Restless Dog?

 Most issues with pacing or stress in your dog can be caused by other underlying health and neurological conditions.
 If these are abnormal behaviors for your dog, try capturing them on video whenever they happen.
 If you can’t discern what might be causing them, your vet will likely have a better idea if they can see the behaviors in real time as they’re taking place.